lapets/imparse/js/README.md

 * each *case* is represented by an object that maps a case name to a sequence of terminals and non-terminals; and
 * each *entry* in a case sequence can be a terminal (represented as a string), non-terminal (represented by a singleton array with a non-terminal string), or regular expression (represented as an object with a single key `"RegExp"` that maps to the actual regular expression string).

-Note that the case name is used within the abstract syntax tree constructed according to that case.
+Note that the *case name* (i.e., the sole key in each case object) is used within any abstract syntax tree node constructed according to that case.
+For example, if a token sequence or string is parsed successfully according to the case sequence `{"Add": [["Factor"], "+", ["Term"]]}`, then the resulting abstract syntax tree will be of the form `{"Add":[...]}`.

 It is possible to parse a string according to the grammar in the following way:
 ```javascript
 imparse.parse(graArith, '1*2 + 3*4')
 ```
 The above yields the following abstract syntax tree:
 ```javascript
 {"Add":[